rackerlabs/technical-blog/_posts/2020-1-9-cloudhealth-for-fanatical-support-for-aws-release.md

 (including chargeback or showback), and exercising governance (that is, no tag, no play).

 – Savings: Most organizations significantly overspend in the public cloud, with few exceptions.
 Shining the light on, and introducing, accountability for spend is a significant first step.
-CloudHealh also shows you how to take advantage of discounts like Reserved Instances and Savings Plans and identifies unneeded resources.
+CloudHealth also shows you how to take advantage of discounts like Reserved Instances and Savings Plans and identifies unneeded resources.

 We believe that CloudHealth enables Rackspace, working with our customers, to solve for these three outcomes